platta/home-swarm/README.md

 Once you have those stacks deployed, you have the foundation you need to deploy, expose, and monitor anything else you want!

+## Swarm Notes

+### On single node swarms

+Why are we creating a single node swarm?
+Isn't swarm for managing Docker clusters spanning multiple physical hosts?
+It is!
+But, running even a single node in swarm mode gives us a few extra tools that are super useful.

+#### Configs

+Configs are resources you define at the swarm level that can be injected into your services.
+They are a perfect way to get configuration files into your environment without having to create a volume.
+One thing to know about Configs is that they are read-only once created, so if you need to update something you have to create a new Config, update your stack to reference the new Config, and redeploy your stack.

+I like to use timestamps in the format `_YYYY-MM-DD_HHmm` at the end of all my Config names so I can easily sort through old ones (if I haven't deleted them).

+### Secrets

+Secrets are a lot like Configs, except they are for (you guessed it) secrets.
+Some stacks require you to specify a JWT key or other key value to secure data or communication.
+Secrets are read-only, just like Configs, but you cannot view their contents once created.
+You can inject a Secret into a service just like a Config, and it will appear as a file inside the container.
+Many services allow you to specify a file location as the source for secret values, and this is exactly how you can leverage that option.

+### On storage

+You can technically expand this setup to span multiple nodes.
+The service definitions in the stacks are designed to support that, but there is one caveat.
+Swarm doesn't manage storage in any way.
+That means if you're going to move to a multi-node swarm you're going to need to either introduce a SAN or some kind of local storage sync between your nodes.
+Otherwise, when services move from node to node their corresponding storage volumes won't follow them.

+This is part of the reason Configs and Secrets are great, because they _do_ replicate across nodes.

+## Additional Notes

+- Swarm names services (and their DNS names) using the format `stack_service`, so many of the pieces of the compose templates and configuration files are dependent on using the containing folder name for each stack you deploy.
+You can technically use any name you want, but you'll need to update all references to those names.
+- In the same way, swarm will name other resources `stack_resource` as well.
+  This is why each stack creates a network called `net`.
+It just makes it easier to read when looking at the list of networks in portainer.